 - within 2 hours for assignment of 7 hours or less.

 This is also providing that notification of the unsuitability of the agency worker is confirmed in writing to the employment business within 48 hours of the termination of the assignment.

-If you have any further queries about the temporary worker procedures call our temporary consultant Amy on 01223 855440.
+If you have any further queries about the temporary worker procedures call our offices on 01223 855440.